 What type of bonus are you thinking of ?
 If you're thinking of the intro bonus, you just have to spend $500 when you first get the card.
 If you're talking about the 5% bonus cashback, you can check out what qualifies as a bonus, and activate it through this link: https://creditcards.chase.com/freedom/calendar

-One thing worth noting is that the Chase Sapphire Preferred, Sapphire Reserve and Ink Business Preferred credit cards give 25% to 50% more value per point than other Chase credit cards when redeeming for travel through Chase Ultimate Rewards.
+Chase points are worth 1 cent per point in most cases.
+The main exceptions are points earned with the Chase Sapphire Preferred, Sapphire Reserve and Ink Business Preferred cards, which are worth 25% to 50% more when redeemed for travel through Chase Ultimate Rewards.

 The easiest way you can redeem Chase rewards is online, but you can also do that over the phone at (800) 432-3117.
 You can redeem Chase rewards for gift cards, travel, statement credits and cash.
 Chase points are generally worth 1 cent each, regardless of what they’re redeemed for.
 If you’re redeeming for cash, you can also go to a … read full answerChase branch.
 You’ll get your money as a statement credit or as an electronic deposit to the bank account of your choice.